zulip/zulip/docs/production/authentication-methods.md

-     4. The values needed in the `attr_` fields are often configurable in your IdP's interface when setting up SAML authentication (referred to as "Attribute Statements" with Okta, or "Attribute Mapping" with GSuite).
+     4. The values needed in the `attr_` fields are often configurable in your IdP's interface when setting up SAML authentication (referred to as "Attribute Statements" with Okta, or "Attribute Mapping" with Google Workspace).
 You'll want to connect these so that Zulip gets the email address (used as a unique user ID) and name for the user.
      5. The `display_name` and `display_icon` fields are used to